-In this post, I’ll show you the steps in starting a personal blog.
+In this post, I’ll show you the steps to starting a personal blog.

 You don’t need experience in website development or coding.